AEOAI SearchContent Strategy

 The right allocation depends on where your audience is shifting.
 For most brands, the starting point is maintaining current SEO performance while adding AEO as a parallel workstream.
 This means continuing to publish SEO-optimized content for keywords that drive traffic, while also creating answer-first content targeting the queries users ask AI search engines.

+If you are deciding whether to spend your budget on AEO or SEO, the answer for most brands is both.
 A reasonable starting framework for 2026: dedicate 60 to 70% of content effort to pages that serve both SEO and AEO (well-structured, answer-first content that also targets keywords), 20 to 30% to AEO-specific work (Reddit presence, FAQ pages targeting AI queries, content refreshes for recency), and 10% to pure SEO maintenance (technical audits, backlink building, legacy page updates).
 Adjust based on your analytics.
 If you are seeing traffic declines from Google and growth in AI referral traffic, shift more toward AEO.
 If Google organic remains your primary channel, maintain that investment while building AEO capability.
+Teams weighing whether to handle AEO in-house or hire an agency should factor in their content production capacity and monitoring needs.

 The Risk of Waiting